JanCBrammer/biopeaks/README.md

 them again after peak editing

 ### batch processing
-**WARNING:** There is no substitute for manually checking your biosignal's quality as well as the placement of the peaks.
+**WARNING:** There is no substitute for manually checking the biosignal's quality as well as the placement of the peaks.
 Manually checking and editing peak placement is the only way to guarantee sensible statistics.
-Only use batch processing if you are sure that your biosignal's quality is sufficient!
+Only use batch processing if you are sure that the biosignal's quality is sufficient!

 To enable batch processing, select
 **optionspanel** -> **_processing mode_** -> _multiple files_.
 Make sure to